hawic2t/hawic2t/README.md

 I connect with people easily and like to listen to people’s problems and offer advice and solutions.
 I’m a Founder who leads with empathy, resourcefulness and dedication to make results happen.
 Avid communicator in both technical and non-technical realm of cyber security.

-Motto: Cyber security isn't just an industry, it's a way of life.
+I started my cyber security journey in 2021 on the forefront before the industry boom in Australia.
+Thanks to US connections of Cybrary and Grant Collins - Cyber Academy and Melbourne Institute of TAFE, I had the background knowledge to move from project management into an ICT role for cyber security awareness, auditing and incident response.

-- 💻: I started my cyber security journey in 2021 on the forefront before the industry boom in Australia.
-Thanks to US connections of Cybrary and Grant Collins - Cyber Academy and Melbourne Institute of TAFE, I had the background knowledge to move from project management into an ICT role for cyber security awareness, auditing and incident response
+- 💻: Motto: Cyber security isn't just an industry, it's a way of life.

-- 👩‍🎓: Studying a Certificate III in ICT: Cyber security GRC and consulting, networking, programming and system admin.
+- 👩‍🎓: Currently studying a Certificate III in ICT: Cyber security GRC and consulting, networking, programming and system admin.

 - 🫡: In my free time, I love to continue learning, sharing and growing in the CS community by volunteering as a mentor for AWSN, pitching in for cyber events and seminars, meet ups and writing, reading and listening to the latest podcast/trendsand participating in CTFs.